stevendleung/w251-project-door-camera-public/README.md

 ## Goal:
-* Knock-knock is a novel door camera that recognizes common personnel at the door and notifies a user, implementing these capablities:
+* Knock-knock is a novel door camera that recognizes common personnel at the door and notifies a user, implementing these capabilities:
    - Facial Recognition to identify known individuals
    - Full body recognition to identify delivery vs non-delivery personnel